1806khush/Linear_regression-Model/README.md

-Here’s a well-crafted README for your GitHub repository:

 House Price Prediction Web Application

 Welcome to the House Price Prediction project!
 This repository contains a web-based application designed to predict real estate prices in Bangalore, India, using a machine learning model.
 The app leverages Flask for the backend, with a trained Ridge Regression model to make predictions based on key input features.